 (A) face-to-face by an assigned, trained staff member; or

 (B) by trained staff using both video and audio equipment.
-This monitoring must be in close proximity to the client.
+This monitoring must be close to the client.

 (16) When restraint or seclusion is used, there must be documentation in the client's record of: